jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Inside every large program is a small program trying to get out._ – Tony Hoare

-_Unix is user-friendly; it's just picky about who its friends are._
+_Unix is user-friendly; it's just picky about who its friends are._ – Anonymous

 _So much complexity in software comes from trying to make one thing do two things._ – Ryan Singer